Credit: David Richey

 Brunch 101Ā

-With a name like Brunch 101, you know what this new spot in Cathedral City is all about.
-They just opened in early 2023 and have been drawing a crowd for weekend brunches ever since.
+With a name like Brunch 101, you know what this spot in Cathedral City is all about.
+It opened its doors in 2023 and have been drawing a crowd for weekend brunches ever since.
 Brunch 101 offers everything from lighter bites (acai bowls) to more filling options, such as the Hangover Omelet or the pork belly hash drizzled with Hollandaise sauce.
-On the drinks side, check out the mimosa flight that offers four different flavorsā€”from French lavender to pineapple mango.Ā
+On the drinks side, check out the mimosa flight that offers four different flavors—from French lavender to passionfruit and mango.Ā

 Location: Cathedral CityĀ